ted-ross/transom/input/overview.md

 around failures, just as TCP and routers do, and it will allow messaging applications to operate at unprecedented scale.

-The Qpid community is right now building the foundations for these new technologies.
+The Qpid community is building the foundations for these new technologies.

 ## More information